Pityriasis Rosea at a Glance

 PR is reported in all races throughout the world, irrespective of climate.7–9 The average annual incidence at one center was reported to be 0.16% (158.9 cases per 100,000 person-years).9 Although PR is usually considered to be more common in the spring and fall months in temperate zones, seasonal variation has not been borne out in studies performed in other parts of the world.
 Clustering of cases can occur and has been used to support an infectious etiology for PR, although this is not a consistent feature observed in all communities.8 Most studies have shown a slight female preponderance of approximately 1.5:1.7,9 PR most commonly occurs between the ages of 10 and 35 years.9 It is rare before age 2 years and after age 65 years.
 Recurrences of PR are rare, which suggests lasting immunity after an initial episode of PR.

 Historically, PR has been considered to be caused by an infectious agent, given (1) the resemblance of the rash to known viral exanthems; (2) rare recurrences of PR that suggest lifelong immunity after one episode; (3) occurrence of seasonal variation in some studies; (4) clustering in some communities; and (5) the appearance of flu-like symptoms in a subset of patients.
-Numerous studies over the past 50 years have explored various pathogens as possible causes of ...
+Numerous studies over the past 50 years have explored various pathogens as possible causes of PR.
+These ...